electroglyph/gpu_list/README.md

 Vendor and Device name are looked up in the included pci.ids file from https://pci-ids.ucw.cz/

 In Linux, it's a bit tougher.
 First it checks sysfs files `mem_info_vram_total` and `vram_total`, and uses those if found.
 If any NVidia devices are found it will use `nvidia-smi` to get an accurate VRAM total.
-If that fails it will check the pcie BAR memory mapping and try to estimate the VRAM.
+For everything else it will check the pcie BAR memory mapping and try to estimate the VRAM.
 It was very close for my Intel GPU, so I kept it in.
 Please report any inaccurate readings.

 ## Installation